Japan: The Best Post COVID Holiday

 Japan has an incredible amount of amazing experiences and memories to offer to curious travelers.
-Before the COVID-19 pandemic hit the world, Japan was becoming popular among travelers from all around the world fast in anticipation of the 2020 Olympics.
-2019 saw unprecedented numbers of inbound tourists coming to mainly Tokyo and Kyoto, and spreading out to other cities.
+Before the pandemic hit the world, Japan was becoming popular among travelers from all around the world fast in anticipation of the 2020 Olympics.
+2019 saw unprecedented numbers of inbound tourists coming to mainly Tokyo and Kyoto and spreading out to other cities.
 So if you are looking forward to traveling again post COVID, why don’t you make Japan your next trip destination?

 Why Come to Japan in 2021?

 And then… it all stopped.
 Not only for Japan but for the whole world tourism came to a grinding halt.
 The government in Japan declared a state of emergency, and the borders closed for all foreigners on April 3rd, 2020.
 It was only in September 2020 that restrictions loosened slightly for foreigners with a long-term visa, and in October 2020 the rules are set to be relaxed even further.

 As of September 2020, it is not known yet when the borders of Japan will reopen for tourists yet, but it is never too early to start looking into your next long holiday trip and enjoy the anticipation and planning.
 And why not make your next destination Japan?

 If you are looking for a safe post-COVID trip, Japan is one of the world’s best tourist destinations because of its high standards of hygiene, world-class medical system, and willingness of the public to cooperate with the government for any anti-disease measures.
 But of course, safety alone is not enough reason to take a long trip to what might be the other side of the world for you.
 What does Japan have to offer to a curious, active, and inquisitive tourist?